gyhzz/PracticeDataEngineering/Trivia/Trivia.md

 22. Explain the concept of 'Data Marts'.
 23. What are the benefits of using cloud storage for data engineering?
 24. Define 'Big Data'.
-25. What is 'Data Lakeshous'?
+25. What is a 'Data Lakeshouse'?
 26. Describe the role of a 'Data Catalog'.
 27. What is 'Data Obfuscation', and why is it important?
 28. How does 'Data Indexing' improve database performance?